Guide to US Expat Taxes For Americans Living in Germany

 Who Needs to File US Expat Taxes from Germany?

 Are you a US citizen?
-Are you a US Green Card Holder?
-If you can answer yes to one of those questions, you may need to file American expat taxes from Germany every year.
+Or do you hold a Green Card?
+If you answered yes to either, you may need to file American expat taxes from Germany every year.

 Married Filing Separately | $5 |